SEC Charges Creator of Global Crypto Ponzi Scheme and Three Us Promoters in Connection with $295 Million Fraud

 The SEC further alleges that Trade Coin Club operated as a Ponzi scheme and that investor withdrawals came entirely from deposits made by investors, not from any crypto asset trading activity by a bot or otherwise.
 The complaint further alleges that Braga personally received at least 8,396 bitcoin of the amounts invested (worth $55 million at the time), Paradise received 238 bitcoin (worth more than $1.4 million at the time), Taylor received 735 bitcoin (worth more than $2.6 million at the time), and Tetreault received 158 bitcoin (worth more than $625,000 at the time).

-The SEC’s complaint alleges that Braga violated the antifraud and securities registration provisions, Paradise violated the antifraud, securities registration, and broker-dealer registration provisions, and Taylor violated the securities and broker-dealer registration provisions of the federal securities laws.
+The SEC's complaint alleges that Braga violated the antifraud provisions of Section 17(a) of the Securities Act of 1933 (Securities Act) and Section 10(b) of the Securities Exchange Act of 1934 (Exchange Act) and Rule 10b-5 thereunder, and the securities registration provisions of Sections 5(a) and 5(c) of the Securities Act; Paradise violated the antifraud provisions of Section 17(a) of the Securities Act and Section 10(b) of the Exchange Act and Rule 10b-5 thereunder, the securities registration provisions of Sections 5(a) and 5(c) of the Securities Act, and the broker-dealer registration provisions of Section 15(a) of the Exchange Act; and Taylor violated the securities registration provisions of Sections 5(a) and 5(c) of the Securities Act and the broker-dealer registration provisions of Section 15(a) of the Exchange Act.
 The complaint seeks injunctive relief, disgorgement, and civil penalties.
-The SEC filed a second complaint alleging that Jonathan Tetreault violated the securities and broker-dealer registration provisions of the federal securities laws.
-Without admitting or denying the allegations, Tetreault agreed to settle the SEC’s charges.
+The SEC filed a second complaint alleging that Tetreault violated the securities registration provisions of Sections 5(a) and 5(c) of the Securities Act and the broker-dealer registration provisions of Section 15(a) of the Exchange Act.
+Without admitting or denying the allegations, Tetreault agreed to settle the SEC's charges.
 The settlement is subject to Court approval.

-The SEC’s investigation was conducted by Serafima K. McTigue of the Crypto Assets and Cyber Unit and Victor Hong of the San Francisco Regional Office.
-The case was supervised by Steven Buchholz, Mr. Hirsch, and Jorge G. Tenreiro of the Crypto Assets and Cyber Unit.
+The SEC's investigation was conducted by Serafima K. McTigue of the Crypto Assets and Cyber Unit and Victor Hong of the San Francisco Regional Office.
+The case was supervised by Steven Buchholz, David Hirsch, and Jorge G. Tenreiro of the Crypto Assets and Cyber Unit.
 The litigation is being conducted by John Han of the San Francisco Regional Office and Ms. McTigue.
-The Commission appreciates the assistance of Brazil’s Comissão de Valores Mobilários, Portugal’s Comissão do Mercado de Valores Mobiliários, the Finland Financial Supervision Authority, and the Korea Financial Services Commission.
+The Commission appreciates the assistance of Brazil's Comiss£o de Valores Mobil¡rios, Portugal's Comiss£o do Mercado de Valores Mobili¡rios, the Finland Financial Supervision Authority, and the Korea Financial Services Commission.

 The SEC's Office of Investor Education and Advocacy and Enforcement's Retail Strategy Task Force has issued an Investor Alert on Digital Asset and Crypto Investment and an Investor Alert on Pyramid Schemes Posing as Multi-Level Marketing Programs.
 Investors can find additional information about digital asset and crypto investment schemes, including the warning signs of fraud, at Investor.gov.